Primary – Early Childhood

 Certification Level: IMC Montessori Certification for teaching ages 3-6 years of age.
 (Full Certification is MACTE Accredited)

-Early Childhood Certificate students will complete all three phases of the CGMS training program:
+Program Description: Early Childhood Certificate adult learners will complete all three phases of the CGMS training program:

-- Distance Learning Phase: New cohorts (groups) of students begin several times a year.
-Students follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
-Students should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
-Once a week students participate in a one hour scheduled chat session.
-During this phase students will need access to a Montessori Early Childhood classroom for observation assignments, lesson practice, and the 9 month practicum/internship.
+- Distance Learning Phase: 18 month online phase with one week break approximately every 9 weeks and a two week winter and summer break.
+New cohorts (groups) of adult learners begin several times a year.
+Adult learners follow a specific schedule of course curriculum working with fellow students and Instructional Guides on a weekly basis.
+Adult learners should plan 10-15 hours per week, which can be scheduled at their own convenience, to view course video lectures and presentations, complete a variety of assignments, and participate in course discussions.
+Once a week adult learners participate in a one hour scheduled live chat session.
+During this phase adult learners will need access to a Montessori Early Childhood classroom for observation assignments, lesson practice, and the 9 month practicum/internship.

-The Practicum Phase: Students are required to complete a 9 month (full school year) half-day practicum / internship in an approved Montessori Elementary classroom.
-This student-teaching phase must take place in a Montessori Early Childhood classroom for children 3-6 years of age.
+The Practicum Phase: Adult learners are required to complete a 9 month (full school year) half-day practicum / internship in an approved Montessori Early Childhood classroom.
+This intern-teaching phase must take place in a Montessori classroom for children 3-6 years of age.
 Exceptions may be made for an alternative age grouping, at the discretion of the Director of Education, but a minimum of a 2 year grouping within the 3-6 age range is required.
 Classrooms must be well equipped with the Montessori Early Childhood curriculum materials Montessori best practices must be followed.

-Students will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
-CGMS makes an effort to find and contract certified and experienced Montessori teachers within reasonable driving distance of the student to serve as the field consultant.
-When this is not possible, the student or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.
+Adult learners will be assigned a Field Consultant who will visit the adult learner in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
+CGMS makes an effort to find and contract certified and experienced Montessori consultants within reasonable driving distance of the adult learner to serve as the field consultant.
+When this is not possible, the adult learner or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Early Childhood Guide.
 In this situation the student serves as an assistant teacher-intern working under the guidance of the Supervising Teacher.
 This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.

-In some circumstances students may need to complete a Self-Directed Internship.
-This occurs when a qualified Supervising Teacher is unavailable to work directly with the student as the lead teacher in the practicum classroom on a daily basis.
-Under these circumstances the student serves as the lead teacher in the classroom while in training.
+In some circumstances adult learners may need to complete a Self-Directed Internship.
+This occurs when a qualified Supervising Teacher is unavailable to work directly with the intern as the lead teacher in the practicum classroom on a daily basis.
+Under these circumstances the adult learner serves as the lead teacher in the classroom while in training.
 A Self-Directed Internship must be approved by the CGMS Director of Education or Elementary Coordinator.
-A Self- Directed Support Plan must be submitted to assure that the student has the additional guidance needed for success.
+A Self- Directed Support Plan must be submitted to assure that the adult learner has the additional guidance needed for success.
 All self-directed interns are assessed a fee of a minimum of $600 to cover the expense of this additional support and additional evaluations that are required by the accrediting agency.